Drug Advocacy Prescription Assistance plans

 Do I have to pay for an application?

 No, there is no charge for the application or to have your application reviewed by the company offering the medication.
-Some organizations charge a small fee to help you fill out the application, but you can do this on your own if you want.
+The organization that I represent helps my clients find and enroll in the plans that pertain to them

 Can I apply for these programs if I have Medicare Part D?

 It depends on the company.
 Some companies will let people with Part D apply for their programs.
-Oher companies may review applications on a case-by-case basis.
+Other companies may review applications on a case-by-case basis.
+If you have any questions please feel free to contact